jgoodhcg/2018-jgood-blog/content/md/posts/2020-01-26-expo-shadow-cljs-starter.md

 To be honest, I would prefer if the world ran on progressive web apps (PWAs).
 If your project can fit within [what web can do](https://whatwebcando.today/) then go for it.

 However, sometimes a PWA won't cut it.
-Device capabilities like push notifications [^] and geofencing are only available to native apps.
+Device capabilities like push notifications [^push-notifications] and geofencing are only available to native apps.
 The stores can also be a marketing boon.

 My day job needed a native app and so did one of my personal projects.
 Geofence ability was an important feature for my personal project.
 My day job wanted a presence in the app stores and the ability to do push notifications to all users on iOS and Android.

 For my personal projects I also _had_ to use [Clojure](https://clojure.org/).
 Clojure is a great general language.
 [There](https://clojure.org/about/rationale) are a [bunch](https://youtu.be/BThkk5zv0DE) of [reasons](https://news.ycombinator.com/item?id=20773921) to use it.
 There are a few flavors but I've been using ClojureScript (CLJS) the most.
 It compiles to Javascript.
 If you want to take your first steps with clojure I recommend [these practice problems](http://www.4clojure.com/), and a [few](https://www.braveclojure.com/) general [resources](https://lambdaisland.com/) for [learning](https://sekao.net/lightmod/).